Bone and Joint Urgent Care

 PROLIANCE BONE AND JOINT URGENT CARE

 We know that injuries happen when you least expect it.
 That's why Proliance Orthopedic Associates is proud to offer a new Bone and Joint Urgent Care to provide same-day orthopedic care to treat patients with acute injuries and orthopedic conditions.
+Call for an appointment at 425-979-2663.

 - Acute/sudden low back pain